First published August 2018. Edited for our website by Ben Rose – Click here to download the original article in PDF format and subscribe to updates

 will be demonstrably running a professional property business and for sure you’ll be making a valuable contribution not only to you and your family’s future, but to the wider economy and society at large.

-Founding Director of Less Tax 4 Landlords, Tony is a regular contributor here on our blog and across the landlord media in general.
-Not afraid to challenge the status quo, Tony has a track record as an innovator and disrupter including embedding mortgage brokers in estate agents, helping set up the UK’s first mainstream fee-based financial planning business, and co-founding the UK’s first deregulated law firm.
+Co-Founder of Less Tax 4 Landlords, Tony is a regular contributor here on our blog and across the landlord media in general.
 Tony has also written for the Daily Telegraph, The Times, Professional Broker, Counter Terror Business and Landlord Investor Magazine.
 He is a regular industry commentator and panellist appearing with Andrew Neil, Iain Duncan-Smith, Kate Faulkner and David Smith (Economics Editor of The Sunday Times).
-Details of Tony’s upcoming presentations can be found on our Events Page
+Not afraid to challenge the status quo, Tony has a track record as an innovator and disrupter including embedding mortgage brokers in estate agents, helping set up the UK’s first mainstream fee-based financial planning business, and co-founding the UK’s first deregulated law firm.

 Not afraid to challenge the status quo, Tony has a track record as an innovator and disrupter including embedding mortgage brokers in estate agents, helping set up the UK’s first mainstream fee-based financial planning business, and co-founding the UK’s first deregulated law firm.